 - Cool: Remove from heat and add ice cubes to cool.

-- Bucket: Once the mixture is completely cooled add to your brining vessel (large pot/bucket) along with the remaining ingredients.
+- Bucket: Once the mixture is completely cooled add to your brining vessel (large pot/bucket/brine bag) along with the rest of the water and other remaining ingredients.

 - Turkey: Add turkey and ensure it is completely submerged (you may need to put a small sauce pot on top of it to keep it submerged.

-- Remove: Remove from brine, rinse (optional) and proceed to the Smoked Turkey Recipe, below.
+- Remove: Remove from brine, pat dry and proceed to the Smoked Turkey Recipe, below.
+Discard brine.

 - Preheat: Preheat smoker to 180 degrees F.

-- Prep Turkey: Ensure turkey is completely thawed.
+- Prep Turkey (if haven’t brined): Ensure turkey is completely thawed.
 Remove giblets or any gravy packet, if any, from inside the turkey.
-Pat turkey dry with a clean paper towel.
+Pat turkey dry with a clean paper towels.

-- Seasoning: Season generously with salt and pepper.
+- Seasoning: Season generously with the Turkey Dry Rub.

-- Remove + Baste: Remove from smoker and baste with melted butter.
+- Remove + Baste: Remove from smoker and baste with additional melted butter.

 - Carve: Carve and serve.